The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons

+The characteristic Ricci tensor was computed in terms of the exterior derivative $dT$ and the covariant derivative $\sb T$ of the torsion 3-form $T$ in \cite[Theorem~5.1]{FI}.
+An immediate consequence is that if the torsion is closed then the characteristic Ricci tensor $Ric$ is equal to minus the covariant derivative of the Lee form.
+We observe that the converse is also true and in this case, the integrable $G_2$ structure is of constant type.
+This helps to show the validity of the next result. \begin{thrm} Let $(M,\p)$ be a compact integrable $G_2$ manifold with closed torsion, $dT=0$.

+The following conditions are equivalent: \begin{itemize} \item[a).]
+The characteristic connection is Ricci flat, $Ric=0$; \item[b).]
+The $G_2$ structure is a Gauduchon $G_2$ structure, $\delta\theta=0$; \item[c).]
+The norm of the torsion is constant, $d||T||^2=0$; \item[d).]
+The Riemannian scalar curvature is a non-negative constant, $Scal^g=const.\ge 0$. \end{itemize} In each of these cases, the torsion is a harmonic 3-form. \end{thrm} As a consequence of Theorem~\ref{closTt}, we get \begin{cor} A compact integrable $G_2$ manifold $(M,\p)$ with closed torsion and zero Riemannian scalar curvature is parallel, $\LC\p=0$. \end{cor}

-We show in Theorem~\ref{inf} that any compact integrable $G_2$ manifold with closed torsion 3-form is a generalized gradient Ricci soliton and this condition is equivalent to a certain vector field to be parallel with respect to the torsion connection.
-We also find out that this vector field is an infinitesimal authomorphism of the $G_2$ strucure.
+We show in Theorem~\ref{inf} that any compact integrable $G_2$ manifold with closed torsion 3-form is a steady generalized gradient Ricci soliton and this condition is equivalent to a certain vector field to be parallel with respect to the characteristic connection.
+We also find out that this vector field is an infinitesimal automorphism of the $G_2$ structure and preserves the torsion three form.

-Studying the curvature properties of the characteristic connection we find necessary conditions the torsion 3-form to be closed and harmonic \begin{thrm} Let $(M,\p,)$ be a smooth manifold with an integrable $G_2$-structure $\p$ of constant type, i.e.